berrysauce/justatemp/README.md

 ### How does junk.boats work?
 ⚠️ For now, junk.boats uses Mailgun to send & receive emails.
 This not only results in delays, but also means that **all incoming mails are stored for up to 3 days on Mailgun's servers**.
 When Cloudflare's email workers get a bit better and more reliable I'll switch to using them.

 Incoming mails go to Mailgun and get stored there.
-Their service also sends a HTTP POST request to `postman.junk.boats`.
-"Postman" is the API/backend behind this service.
+Their service also sends a HTTP POST request to `postmaster.junk.boats`.
+"Postmaster" is the API/backend behind this service.
 It receives the request and stores the email in a Cloudflare KV database.
 The frontend generates a random email address and requests all emails for this address.
 If emails are available, it displays them, sorted by the UNIX timestamp included in the KV entry.

 ### Why the domain "junk.boats"?
 I wanted a domain with "junk" in it, and the .boats TLD was free, so I decided to use that.